 The eastern part of the district, which is served by the 1D-1 Substation, includes the historic Capitol Hill neighborhood and the Washington Navy Yard.
 Capitol Hill is one of the oldest sections of the city, with many historic homes and buildings, including the US Supreme Court, Library of Congress, Eastern Market and Union Station.

 With the PSA restructuring that took effect in May 2004, the First District now has seven Police Service Areas (or PSAs).
-View some of the community resources available to all residents of the First District (for additional resources, see the DC Guide):
+View some of the community resources available to all residents of the First District: